theowenyoung/archive-actionsflow/docs/creating-triggers/creating-a-generic-trigger.md

 ---
-title: Creating a Generic Trigger
+title: Generic Trigger
-metaTitle: Creating an Generic Actionsflow Trigger
+metaTitle: Creating a Generic Actionsflow Trigger
 ---

 A trigger contain a file, usually in the project root, called `package.json` - this file holds various metadata relevant to the project.
 The `package.json` file is also used to provide information to npm that identifies the project and allows npm to handle the project's dependencies.